USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 00-927 Warszawa

-The preschool “Smyki z Smyczkowej” is a didactic and care and educational institution of a social and non-commercial character.
-The “Smyki z Smyczkowej” preschool It is created by parents/guardians of all children under its care, who are involved in the activities of the institution and create together the best possible conditions for the development of children.
-The preschoolers stay in one mixed-age group, only selected didactic classes are conducted in two age groups.
-Smyki z Smyczkowa belong to the Społeczne Towarzystwo Oświatowe (Social Educational Society).
-Parents can use the services of the preschool from Monday to Friday from 7:30 to 17:30.
+The preschool “Smyki ze Smyczkowej” is a teaching, learning, care and educational institution of a social and non-commercial character.
+The “Smyki ze Smyczkowej” preschool.
+It is created by parents/guardians of all children under its care, who are involved in the activities of the institution and create together the best possible conditions for the development of children.
+The preschoolers stay in one mixed-age group; only selected classes are conducted in two age groups.
+Smyki ze Smyczkowej belong to the Społeczne Towarzystwo Oświatowe (Social Educational Association).
+Parents can use the preschool services from Monday to Friday from 7:30 a.m. to 17:30 p.m.

 More information can be found on the website – link